MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBaseline.md

 ```

 ## DESCRIPTION
-The **Set-CMBaseline** cmdlet changes the settings of one or more configuration baselines in Microsoft System Center Configuration Manager.
+The **Set-CMBaseline** cmdlet changes the settings of one or more configuration baselines in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.